 - Hepatitis C

-When an STI result comes back positive for a reportable disease, partners of people diagnosed need to notified so that they can also be tested, treated, and counselled about STI prevention.
+When an STI result comes back positive for a reportable disease, partners of people diagnosed need to be notified so that they can also be tested, treated, and counselled about STI prevention.
 This process assists in minimizing the risk of infection to others and re-infection to the original client.
 If you are diagnosed with an STI a clinician can work with you to figure out the best way to notify sexual partners (by you, with assistance from public health or anonymously)

 Signs, Symptoms, and Complications

 The signs and symptoms of STIs vary.
 The signs and symptoms listed below might be a hint that you have an STI, but, some common STIs (i.e., Chlamydia and gonorrhea) can show no symptoms.
 If something doesn’t feel right you can always ask for an STI test.
-On rare occasions STIs without symptoms over a long period of time without treatment can lead to more serious health complications.
+On rare occasions, STIs without symptoms over a long period of time without treatment can lead to more serious health complications.
 While these complications are rare they may include infertility, ectopic pregnancy, or giving an infection to a fetus, cancers, Pelvic Inflammatory Disease (PID), increased risk of HIV, Epididymitis.

-It is important to get to know your own body, and to know what is normal and healthy for you.
+It is important to get to know your own body and to know what is normal and healthy for you.
 When something seems different, get it checked out.

 General STI symptoms